Konoe Motohiro

+Motohiro was also a great-grandson of Emperor Go-Yozei through a junior line.

 Early life

 He was a son of regent Konoe Hisatsugu and a concubine.
 Motohiro was not considered a legitimate member at first, but his father Hisatsugu and his wife, Princess Shoshi, a daughter of Emperor Go-Mizunoo, had no child and Hisatsu died in Motohiro's childhood.
 Thus by an imperial order from Go-Mizunoo, Motohiro was installed in the Konoe lineage, and grew up under imperial protection.

 In 1654 he performed his genpuku ceremony and entered adulthood and therefore courtier life.
 In 1664 he married Princess Joshi, another daughter of Emperor Go-Mizunoo and his consort.
 With her he had a son, Iehiro, and a daughter, Hiroko, who was a consort of Tokugawa Ienobu, the 6th shōgun of the Tokugawa shogunate.